YiiGuxing/Cluckeys/README.md

   ![screenshots](./screenshot.png)

-***Note**: in order to run PowerToys, you'll need to be running at least Windows build 17134 or higher.*
+***Note**: in order to run Cluckeys, you'll need to be running at least Windows build 17134 or higher.*

 ## Download